 Pete Rose passes Ty Cobb as the all-time single leader when he collects his 3,053rd off Steve Carlton in a 6-1 Expo victory over the Phillies.
 The Montreal switch-hitter, who will also pass the 'Georgia Peach' to become the all-time hit leader, ends his 24-year career with 3215 one-base hits.

 In the Devil Rays' 11-5 win over Oakland, Wade Boggs' eighth inning single moves him past Babe Ruth and into 33rd place on the career hits list with 2,874.
 The future Hall of Fame third basemen will end his 18-year career with 3,010 hits, finishing with a .328 lifetime batting average.

 Tony Womack of the Pirates establishes a new major league mark by not grounding out into a double play in 888 consecutive at-bats, breaking the record previously established by Dodger outfielder Pete Reiser in 1946.

-Sammy Sosa hits his first career grand slam establishing the mark for most career homers before hitting a grand slam (246).
+Sammy Sosa hits his first career grand slam, establishing the mark for most career homers before hitting a grand slam (246).
 Tomorrow, 'Slamming Sammy' will hit another, becoming the 18th major leaguer to hit a grand slam on consecutive days.

 With a three-run blast in the sixth inning, minor leaguer Tyrone Horne completes the first and only home run cycle in a professional baseball game.
 The Arkansas Travelers' outfielder also slugged a two-run homer in the first inning, a grand slam in the second, as well as a solo shot in the fifth during the 13-4 victory over San Antonio.